Uncertainty Calibration of Multi-Label Bird Sound Classifiers: Results and Discussion

-Figure~\ref{fig:reliability-ConvNeXt_BS} shows a reliability diagram for ConvNeXt$_{BS}$ over all eight test sets and the combined set.
+Figure~\ref{fig:reliability-ConvNeXt_BS} shows a reliability diagram for ConvNeXt$_{BS}$ over the seven test sets, the POW validation set, and the combined set.
 Significant calibration variability across the evaluation datasets can be observed with most of the test set performances lying above the perfect calibration line, indicating underconfidence.
 Figure~\ref{fig:reliability-ConvNeXt_BS} also highlights the potential misalignment of MCS values and reliability diagrams.
 The reason for this is the very unequal distribution of samples in the predicted probability bins.
 The UHH test set produces a reliability diagram which seems to be very similar to that of the SSW test set; however, the MCS values reach -16.07 and -1.86, respectively, suggesting a large difference in calibration.

-Judging from the reliability diagram in Figure~\ref{fig:reliability-ConvNeXt_BS}, ConvNeXt is overconfident for the datasets PER and NES which correspond to tropical locations, while the model is underconfident for other datasets.
+Judging from the reliability diagram in Figure~\ref{fig:reliability-ConvNeXt_BS}, ConvNeXt$_{BS}$ is overconfident for the datasets PER and NES, which correspond to tropical locations, while the model is underconfident for other datasets.
 While beyond the scope of this paper, a more detailed investigation into the number of samples per bin for specific datasets could disentangle why the reliability diagram suggests overconfidence and the MCS values suggest underconfidence for the PER and NES datasets.
 In summary, a fine-grained evaluation of calibration metrics is a valuable tool to help understand model performance in different environments.